 (6) Consequently, on the premise of Respondent No. 1’s case in its Petition filed before Respondent No. 2, Respondent No. 2 can have no jurisdiction or power of adjudication.
 Further or in the alternative, it does not lie in the mouth of Respondent No. 1 to contend that Respondent No. 2 has jurisdiction to adjudicate a case whose premise would necessarily involve the consequence that Respondent No. 2 has no jurisdiction or power of adjudication.
 Respondent No. 1 cannot be permitted to have it both ways.

-(K) The Petitioner and Respondent No.1 entered into the said Power Purchase Agreement with the approval of the Government of Maharashtra and both parties were fully aware that the said agreement contained a dispute resolution mechanism which provided, if necessary, for ipossessed of
+(K) (1) The Petitioner and Respondent No.1 entered into the PPA with the approval of the Government of Maharashtra.
+Both parties were fully aware that the PPA contained a dispute resolution mechanism which provided, if necessary, for the arbitration of any disputes and differences in accordance with the arbitration agreement set out in Clause 20.3.

+(2) The Petitioner is therefore possessed of an important contractual right, namely, the right under the parties’ arbitration agreement set out in Clause 20.3 of the PPA to refer any dispute or difference which might arise to arbitration, and to require that Respondent No. 1 does likewise.

+(3) It is respectfully submitted that it is settled law that, absent clear and unequivocal language to the contrary, statutes are to interpreted so as not to have retrospective operation or to impair valuable existing contractual rights.
+It is, therefore, further respectfully submitted that section 22(2)(n) of the ERC Act cannot have the affect of depriving the Petitioner of the right to require that any dispute or difference arising under the PPA be resolved by means of a reference to arbitration made in pursuance of the parties’ arbitration agreement set out in Clause 20.3 of the PPA.

 (L) It is respectfully submitted that Respondent No. 2 who is required under the provisions of the ERC Act to permit consumers and other groups to participate in proceedings before it cannot be regarded as an alternative forum to resolve a dispute between the Petitioner and Respondent No. 1.
 The proceedings before Respondent No. 2 are not only open to the public but involve hearing strangers to the contract whereas all judicial and arbitral proceedings relating to the interpretation of a contract or resolution of disputes or differences relating to contractual rights are inter partes.
 It is respectfully submitted that the Petitioner cannot get a proper or fair hearing before Respondent No. 2 if such proceedings are conducted in such a manner.